phartz/service-broker-cli/README.md

 * [CI Pipeline](##ci-pipeline)

 ## Download, Build and Install
-Service broker cli is written in [`golang`](https://golang.org).
+Service Broker CLI is written in [`golang`](https://golang.org).
 It is designed to use only standard libraries.

 It provides also a Makefile, so it's quite easy to build and install.